What Is Subsidence?

 The approach to subsidence in shrinkable clay soils, like those in the UK, is totally different to the that taken to subsidence in non-shrinkable soils, like those in Ireland.
 One of the main reasons behind this is how the soil can recover from an event – volumetric change due to moisture variations in shrinkable clay soils is a physical change and can be carefully addressed by management of trees or repair of leaking drains before monitoring.

-However, the loss of fines in granular soils is a chemical change in the soil and such loss of bearing capacity is non-reversible without the intervention of foundation remedial works such as micro-piling or ground improvement.
-BRE (Building Research Establishment) briefly states how it is not possible to adequately predict how granular soils will perform over a long period after such an event.
+However, the loss of fines in granular soils is a chemical change and such loss of bearing capacity is non-reversible and may require the intervention of foundation remedial works such as micro-piling or ground improvement.
+BRE (Building Research Establishment) states that it is not possible to adequately predict how granular soils will perform over a long period after such an event.

 Subsidence v Settlement